sgmurphy/wordpress-plugins/booking/readme.txt

 	- Many improvements and fixes.
 Find more at [this page](https://wpbookingcalendar.com/changelog/)

 == Upgrade Notice ==
+= 10.4 =
+Discover a modern calendar skin, added new color schemes, and improved the UI in Timeline View and Booking Listing for a more seamless booking experience.

 = 10.3 =
 Enhanced Calendar Overview and Timeline Views, and more...